Learn Key Skills to Influence Business Decision-Making

 Get to Know Our Bachelor's in Business Administration

-When you partner with DeVry to earn your Bachelor’s Degree in Business Administration, you’ll study core concepts used by Fortune 500 companies, taught by our faculty of knowledgeable professors.
-This includes experiential projects in accounting, marketing, project management, human resources and more.
-Plus, to help you prepare for the interconnected workplaces and business markets of tomorrow, your general studies may include communications, humanities, mathematics and social sciences.
+While earning your Bachelor’s Degree in Business Administration, you’ll study core concepts used by Fortune 500 companies, taught by our faculty of knowledgeable professors.
+Concepts covered include accounting, marketing, project management, human resources and more.
+To help you prepare for the interconnected workplaces of tomorrow, your general studies will include communications, humanities, mathematics and social sciences.

-- Join a growing field: Career opportunities, on a national level, in business and financial operations are projected to grow faster than the average for all occupations, with about 476,200 new jobs through 2029.1
+- Join a growing field: Career opportunities in business and financial occupations are projected to keep pace with the national average, with about 750,800 new jobs through 2030.1

-- Feel confident: DeVry’s Bachelor’s of Business Administration degree has achieved voluntary accreditation from the Accreditation Council for Business Schools and Programs (ACBSP, www.acbsp.org), demonstrating that it meets standards of business education that promote teaching excellence.
+- Feel confident: Our Bachelor’s in Business Administration degree has achieved voluntary accreditation from the Accreditation Council for Business Schools and Programs (ACBSP, www.acbsp.org), demonstrating that it meets standards of business education that promote teaching excellence.

-- Learn from experienced professors: DeVry’s faculty teach real-world skills and experiences in business that are applicable to today’s workplace.
+- Learn from experienced professors: Our faculty members teach real-world skills that are applicable to

 Classes Start Every 8 Weeks